The Election Commission of India (ECI) is a constitutional

 The election commission

-operates various electronic media
+operates various electronic media including websites and mobile

 applications for enabling various functions such as addressing grievances,